awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 # AWS IoT Rule Actions<a name="iot-rule-actions"></a>

 AWS IoT rule actions are used to specify what to do when a rule is triggered\.
 You can define actions to write data to a DynamoDB database or a Kinesis stream or to invoke a Lambda function, and more\.
+AWS supports actions in regions where the service is avilable\.
 The following actions are supported:
 + `cloudwatchAlarm` to change a CloudWatch alarm\.
 + `cloudwatchLogs` to send data to CloudWatch Logs\.
 + `cloudwatchMetric` to capture a CloudWatch metric\.